Patient education: Osteoarthritis symptoms and diagnosis (Beyond the Basics)

 Risk factors for and possible causes of osteoarthritis

-Surgical therapy of osteoarthritis
+Management of knee osteoarthritis

 The following organizations also provide reliable health information.

 ●National Library of Medicine

 (www.nlm.nih.gov/medlineplus/arthritis.html, available in Spanish)

 ●National Institute of Arthritis and Musculoskeletal and Skin Diseases